Prince-Tee/ansible-config-mgt/README.md

 # ansible-config-mgt

-This is still an ongoing project
+This is still an ongoing task